Openlock / Openforge Skull Cave Dungeon Entrance

 cults3d

 This is a remix of SnekyPete's Basalt Terrain Skull Temple.
-When I first saw what he'd made, I thought it would be fabulous as a dungeon entrance, so I had a play to see what I could do.
-What I've done includes; Rescaling it to 80%, so it fits on my Ender without worrying about whether the print head will hit the clips holding the buildplate on.
-Created a passageway to the back Added a step down to ground level at the back.
-I made a single large step rather than a flight of them, because that way it should hold a figure on a 25mm base.
-Added an Openlock triplex connector at the back.
-Made it a two-part item with Openlock connectors.
-It makes it easier to print (this way, the bottom half doesn't need supports), and by using the springy-type clips you can easily remove the skull in play to get at your miniatures.
+When I first laid eyes on what he'd created, I thought it would be perfect as a dungeon entrance, so I decided to give it a try and see what I could do.
+What I've done includes: Rescaling it to 80%, so it fits on my Ender without worrying about whether the print head will hit the clips holding the buildplate in place.
+I created a passageway to the back of the temple, adding a step down to ground level at the same time.
+I opted for a single large step rather than a flight of them, because that way it should be able to hold a figure on a 25mm base.
+I added an Openlock triplex connector at the back of the temple, making it easier to assemble and disassemble when needed.
+I made it a two-part item with Openlock connectors.
+This design makes it simpler to print (the bottom half doesn't need supports), and by using the springy-type clips you can easily remove the skull in play to get at your miniatures.
 I printed my test one at 0.2mm layer height, although you might get better detail on the horizontal surfaces at 0.16mm.
-The top will need supports under the skull and horns, the bottom can be printed without supports.
-In the photo, the caves I've clipped on at the back are Devon Jones' OpenForge caves, https://www.thingiverse.com/thing:3871687
+The top will require supports under the skull and horns, but the bottom can be printed without any additional support.
+In the photo, the caves I've clipped on at the back are Devon Jones' OpenForge caves, which can be found at https://www.thingiverse.com/thing:3871687

 Download Model from cults3d